itplr-kosit/xrechnung-schematron/docs/development.md

 * Are all issues scheduled for the release solved?
 * Is everything merged to master branch?
-* Do Schmetron files include correct version of XRechnung Specification?
+* Do Schematron files include correct version of XRechnung Specification?
 * Make sure that CHANGELOG.md is up to date